 Sean Bean (Boromir)

 I think it’s yours.
 Actually, I don’t remember either.
-I do remember sharing a bottle of whiskey with you, which you took up onto the stage when you won your well-earned award.
-(After your critique of Russell Crowe.)
+I do remember sharing a bottle of whiskey with you, which you took up on to the stage when you won your well-earned award.
+(After your fine critique of Russell Crowe.)
 It was a fine night.

 Orlando Bloom (Legolas)

-As a heartthrob myself, I wondered if you had any tips to stop the signs of ageing?
+8. As a heartthrob myself, I wondered if you had any tips to stop the signs of aging?
 (Just asking for a friend.)

 Being a heartthrob yourself, you’ll know that there’s only one answer to tell your friend: love.
 When your heart throbs it keeps you younger.
 That’s why we’re called heartthrobs — duh.